Emblaze proposes takeover of Israel's debt-ridden IDB

-JERUSALEM A group led by mobile technology firm Emblaze Ltd EBLZ.L has proposed to take control of debt-ridden IDB Group, one of Israel's biggest conglomerates, in a deal that would allow IDB Chairman Nochi Dankner to keep a stake and prevent bondholders from seizing the company.
+JERUSALEM, Aug 15 A group led by mobile technology firm Emblaze Ltd has proposed to take control of debt-ridden IDB Group, one of Israel's biggest conglomerates, in a deal that would allow IDB Chairman Nochi Dankner to keep a stake and prevent bondholders from seizing the company.

-Emblaze and holding company Netz (NETZ.TA) would inject 826 million shekels $232 million (£149.1 million) into IDB Holding Corp IDBH.TA, provided IDB first settles its obligations to its creditors, the companies said on Thursday.
+Emblaze and holding company Netz would inject 826 million shekels ($232 million) into IDB Holding Corp, provided IDB first settles its obligations to its creditors, the companies said on Thursday.

 Under the plan, which still needs court approval, a new company would be set up that would be 70.3 percent owned by Emblaze and 29.7 percent by Dankner.